nehalsin/holistic-life-management/dhwani.md

 15. Life is too small for problems.
 Celebrate each moment.
 16. Only talk about your self betterment.
 (Gita 5.11)
 17. Read [Jonathan Livingston Seagull](https://archive.org/stream/B-001-001-075/B-001-001-075_djvu.txt).
+18. You keep talking about _sambhar_, in the mean time we will enjoy the _sambhar_. _Don't fall for mere intellectualism, live life in present._
+19. Auto immune disease - when body cells start killing own cells.

 ## Short movies watched
  1. Movie: [Ferdinand the bull](https://m.youtube.com/watch?v=UN62cxSs5Q8)